sddevelopment-be/penguin-pragmatic-patterns/content/practices/keep_a_changelog.md

 ### Enablers

 * You work in a regulated environment, needing you to keep tabs on changes, and periodically report on them.
-* You work in a asynchronous environment, and do not have reliable commit-level tracking.
+* You work in an asynchronous environment, and do not have reliable commit-level tracking.
 * It is difficult to automatically extract changes to your software.

 ### Deterrents